openmrs/openmrs-contrib-rest-api-docs/source/includes/Provider/provider_attribute_type.md

 GET /providerattributetype?q="Search Query"
 ```
     Quickly filter provider attribute types with a given search query.
 Returns a `404 Not Found` status if the provider attribute type not exists.
-    If user not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.
+    If the user is not authenticated or the authenticated user does not have appropriate permissions, a 401 Unauthorized status is returned.

 ### Query Parameters